esa-esdl/jupyterhub-deploy/README.md

   * mkdir secrets
   * `cp <any directory>/jupyterhub.crt secrets/`
   * `cp <any directory>/jupyterhub.key secrets/`
+4. Create a cookie secret, which is an encryption key, used to encrypt the browser cookies used for authentication.
+  * `cd jupyterhub-deploy`
+  * `openssl rand -hex 32 > cookie_secret`

 ## Deployment Ubuntu
 1. **VM1** acts as a Jupyterhub server.
 Therefore, 2 components need to be set up: docker swarm manager and docker swarm consul.
 More information about those two can be found [here](https://docs.docker.com/swarm/install-manual/).